Google Business Profile can transform how you acquire customers online.

 We have two choices.

-We can take our ball and go home - crying about how Google is evil, agencies are evil, and we're not going to play with either any more.
+We can take our ball and go home - crying about how Google is evil, agencies are evil, and how we're not going to play with either anymore.

 We'll debate the ethics of Google's desire to keep their traffic.
 We'll argue over the usefulness of agencies and consultants.